 - 2 tbsp Parmesan cheese

-- 8 oz part-skim mozzarella cheese, sliced 1/4-inch wide
+- 8 oz part-skim mozzarella cheese, sliced ¼ -inch thick

-- Preheat the oven to 400 degrees F. In a medium sauce pan, heat the meatballs and sauce over medium-low heat until the meatballs are heated through, about 10 minutes.
+- Preheat the oven to 400° F. In a medium sauce pan, heat the meatballs and sauce over medium-low heat until the meatballs are heated through, about 10 minutes.
 Remove the meatballs from the sauce and slice each in half.

 - Slice rolls horizontally almost all the way through the roll, taking care not the split the back edge.
 Divide the sliced meatballs between all of the rolls.
 Top with sauce, Parmesan, and mozzarella cheese.
 Place the subs, with the cheese facing up, on a baking sheet - you can line it with parchment or aluminum foil for easy clean-up if you'd like.

 - Bake for 10-12 minutes until the cheese is completely melted and starting to lightly brown on the tops and edges.
 Allow the subs to cool for a few minutes before serving - they will be hot!